CrossCreed/MechaCar_Statistical_Analysis/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 > The model predicts mpg of MechaCar prototypes effectively because of the adjusted R-squared value of 0.6825 which is relatively high meaning a good amount of variables passed through the regression.

+## Summary Statistics on Suspension Coils

+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?
+> The overall variance shows the current manufacturing data meets the 100 lb/sq inch variance limitation.
+However, when separated into the three lots, the third lot shows a much higher variance of 170.286, which could indicate that this lot does not meet the necessary suspension coil requirement.